Shareholder advisor Glass Lewis recommends backing D.Wohnen-Vonovia merger

-FRANKFURT (Reuters) - Shareholder advisor Glass Lewis is recommending approval of German real estate group Vonovia’s (VNAn.DE) planned acquisition of peer Deutsche Wohnen (DWNG.DE).
+FRANKFURT, Nov 11 (Reuters) - Shareholder advisor Glass Lewis is recommending approval of German real estate group Vonovia’s planned acquisition of peer Deutsche Wohnen .

-“Overall, we believe the financial terms of the transaction are acceptable and, when combined with the potential strategic benefits, the proposed transaction appears generally favorable,” Glass Lewis said.
+“Overall, we believe the financial terms of the transaction are acceptable and, when combined with the potential strategic benefits, the proposed transaction appears generally favourable,” Glass Lewis said.

 German shareholder advisor Ivox, which was acquired by Glass Lewis in June, however, recommended that the takeover be rejected citing governance issues.